 As a criminal justice student at St. Cloud State, you'll learn how society deals with crime and other forms of injustice and victimization – and how to prevent it.
 The Criminal Justice Studies program emphasizes the parallels of law enforcement, courts, corrections, juvenile justice, private security and various service agencies.
-Our professional peace officer education program is certified as a provider of the academic law enforcement-licensing core by the Minnesota Peace Officer Standards and Training Board.

 - Small classes, individual attention and close student-faculty interaction and mentorships.